Webvy.co

 Yes.
 Smaller brands can appear when they have sharp positioning, focused use-case content, clean comparison pages, customer proof, and credible third-party mentions.
 They usually need stronger clarity because they cannot rely on broad brand recognition alone.

-Growth teams should track prompt-level visibility across ChatGPT and Perplexity.
+Brands should track prompt-level visibility across ChatGPT and Perplexity.
 Measure brand presence, recommendation context, answer position, cited sources, competitor inclusion, source quality, and changes over time.
-Tools like Amadora and Searchable can turn this into a repeatable tracking workflow.
+Amadora and Searchable can help turn this into a repeatable tracking workflow.

-Webvy is a GEO, AEO, and AI SEO agency helping brands improve visibility across ChatGPT, Google AI, Gemini, Perplexity, and emerging AI search engines.
+Webvy is a GEO, AEO and AI SEO agency helping brands improve visibility across AI search engines.